verhas/jamal/RODMAP.md

 - Implement JSON reading and writing and structural construction similar to Yaml.

 - Implement XML reading and writing and structural construction similar to Yaml.
+(PARTIAL part of the snippet package)

 - Integrate the MVEL scripting language.

 - Module to read data from Microsoft XLS formatted file via Apache POI

+- Import properties as user defined macros from a `pom.xml`.